-Planning Your Trip to Brazil -Information About Amazon Culture
+Planning Your Trip to the Amazon -Information About Amazon Culture

 Amazon Culture The Forest supports many communities of indigenous people whose livelihoods depend on the sustainability of the forest.
 Millions of species of insects, animals, plants, and other organisms that inhabit this tropical wilderness are of extraordinary value to the indigenous communities and colonists that inhabit the region.
 Indigenous and other local people presently utilize many of these species, and some have been introduced to agriculture elsewhere in the tropics.